Understanding the Forces That Make Up Your Life and the True Purpose of Meditation

 Understanding - Will - Action

-Our level of understanding shapes our motivations, and our motivations become our actions.
+Our level of understanding, Jnana, shapes our motivations, Iccha, and our motivations become our action, Kriya.
+In other words, whatever we do or not do, comes from a desire.

-If we wish to become undivided, we must change at the core—at the level of understanding.
+If we wish to become undivided, we must change at the very root - at the level of understanding.